wilinetan/welfarebot/README.md

 # welfarebot

+Telegram bot for students to input their details and get a queue number.
+Student will receive a notification when their turn is nearing.
-Telegram bot available at @welfarequeue_bot
+Telegram bot is available at @welfarequeue_bot